-Netflix is a monthly service and will charge you every month on the date you signed up.
+Netflix is a monthly service that will charge you every month on the date you signed up.
 If your billing date is scheduled for a date that does not occur in a given month, you'll be billed on the last day of that month instead.
 Monthly charges are billed at the beginning of your billing cycle and may take a few days after the billing date to appear on your account.